 Wood's thermal resistance or resistance to heat flow is measured by its R-value.
 The higher the R-value, the more thermal resistance.

-The R-value for wood ranges between 1.41 per inch (2.54 cm) for most softwoods and 0.71 for most hardwoods.
-Ignoring the benefits of the thermal mass, a 6-inch (15.24 cm) thick log wall would have a clear-wall (a wall without windows or doors) R-value of just over 8.
+The R-value for wood ranges between 1.41 per inch (2.54 centimeters) for most softwoods and 0.71 for most hardwoods.
+Ignoring the benefits of the thermal mass, a 6-inch (15.24 centimeters) thick log wall would have a clear-wall (a wall without windows or doors) R-value of just over 8.

 Logs act like "thermal batteries" and can, under the right circumstances, store heat during the day and gradually release it at night.
 This generally increases the apparent R-value of a log by 0.1 per inch of thickness in mild, sunny climates that have a substantial temperature swing from day to night.
 Such climates generally exist in the Earth's temperate zones between the 15th and 40th parallels.